mrfdev/CMI/Resources/FAQ/cmi-economy.md

 - Can I charge people for using commands?

-Edit the `commandCost.yml` file.
+Edit the `Settings/CommandCost.yml` file.
 My pro tip is to read the comments at the top of the file carefully.
 Using a space or an alias can have a big influence.

 - I use BungeeCord, does it sync over the network?

-Synchronizing money across a BungeeCord network is not current possible.
+Synchronizing money across a BungeeCord network is not currently possible.
 However, there is a [plugin](https://www.spigotmc.org/resources/mysql-player-data-bridge.8117/) called MySQLPlayerDataBridge, which supports synchronizing some of CMI's data across a BungeeCord network.
 You can consider using this plugin on top of CMI in order to synchronize data over your BungeeCord network.
 More information about CMI and BungeeCord can be found [here](https://faq.cmi.support/bungee).